zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The "Rem" button removes the Domemaster3D pre-render mel scripts from the render settings window and disables the realtime anaglyph viewport preview mode.
 This is used to prepare a scene that might be submitted to an online render farm service that doesn't allow pre/post render mel scripts to be included with a scene file.

 Maya Button
-The "MAYA" shelf tool will launch a 2nd instance of Maya that will run independently.
+The "MAYA" shelf tool will launch an additonal instance of Maya that will run independently.
 This is handy if you want to work in two separate Maya sessions at the same time.

 Load Mental Ray Plugin Button
 The Load MentalRay Plugin tool forces mental ray to reload.
 This can fix issues if Maya didn't startup correctly or the mental ray plugin isn't set to autoload.